 Increase Traffic to Your Game App and Monetize It

 Keeping players active and engaged with the game will help you increase app revenue: users who open and use the app daily view more advertising banners.
-Strengthen your incoming traffic flow and monetize your game app with ads like our stellar customer Bladestorm that boosted its revenue by 4.58% in just eight months of working with Pushwoosh.
+Strengthen your incoming traffic flow and monetize your game app with ads like our stellar customer Bladestorm that boosted its ARPU by 4.58% in just eight months of working with Pushwoosh.

 👇 Here's another example: